Reifferscheid: Culture

 Like many villages in the rural regions of Germany, Reifferscheid also has a broad variety of unincorporated associations.
 They contribute a major share to the cultural and public life of the region.

 One of them it the "Jungesellenverein Einigkeit", which is a bachelors-club - named "unity", in which only unmarried men are allowed.
 The founding-date is 1913 and was founded by a group of men, being part of the local choir at that time.

 The Junggesellenverein contributes to the public life, as they will put up the Maypole, a decorated tree, in the center of the village during the first of May.
 Apart from other villages, that perform this task on 30 April, in Reifferscheid is it done on the first of May and by hand only.

-It's maypole has been the second-highest in Germany, ranking right behind Berlin in 1936.
+Its maypole has been the second-highest in Germany, ranking right behind Berlin in 1936.

 This tradition has been only broken once in 2001, where the tree has been such big, that a truck-crane had to support the manual erection for safety reasons.

 The local kermis is also organized by the Junggesellenverein and traditionally takes-place at the end of September, celebrating St. Michaels day.